 Dan studied law at Christ’s College Cambridge and has an LLM from Harvard Law School and an MSc in Anthropology from the LSE.
 He has taught courses on Constitutional Law and Law and Terrorism at Queen Mary University, King’s College London, the London School of Economics, the University of Puerto Rico.
 He has held fellowships at the Carr Centre of Human Rights at Harvard University (2003-2004) and the Cegla Centre at Tel Aviv University (2005) and was adjunct professor and visiting scholar at Northeastern University, Boston (2011).
 He was chosen as Lawyer of the Week by The Times in October 2009 and July 2017.

-Dan accepts instructions under the Bar Council Standard Contractual Terms, details of which can be found here.
+Dan is regulated by the Bar Standards Board and accepts instructions under Standard Contractual Terms, details of which can be found here.

 Dan is recommended in Administrative & Public Law, Education and Civil Liberties & Human Rights in Chambers & Partners 2017 and Legal 500 2016 where is described as “Highly intelligent and an exceptional advocate” and “A great strategic thinker”.
 He was also ranked as a ‘star individual’ in Civil Liberties and Human Rights by Chambers & Partners for 2015 and was nominated in the Chambers Bar Awards for Human Rights and Public Law Junior of the Year in 2013 and 2014.
 Chambers & Partners 2015 describes Dan as “…a class apart from most other juniors”; “He has a brilliant mind, is very committed and is easy to work with”.